vuejs/create-vue/README.md

 > [!NOTE]
 > (`@latest` or `@legacy`) MUST NOT be omitted, otherwise `npm` may resolve to a cached and outdated version of the package.

+By default the command will run in interactive mode, but you can also provide feature flags in the CLI arguments to skip the prompts.
+Run `npm create vue@latest --help` to see all available options.

-Or, if you need to support IE11, you can create a Vue 2 project with:
+If you need to support IE11, you can create a Vue 2 project with:

 ```sh
 npm create vue@legacy